What and how to Pack?

 You don’t need to bring much, but there are a few essentials you should pack, only for our expedition packages with nights of camping.

 • Sleeping bag.
 Please bring a bag rated to 20°F for trips in October and November.
 A 30° bag is fine for spring trips.
+It will be cold at night.

 • Sleeping pad.
 Make sure it is quite small, like the Thermarest NeoAir Venture or Klymit Static V. If it is too big when packed, we will have a challenge transporting it.